 Whether to use PKCE.
 This adds a

 PKCE code challenge method ("S256" or "plain").
-"S256" is recommended. "plain" should only be used for non-compliant providers that do not support "S256"
+"S256" is recommended.
+Use "plain" only if you are working with a provider that does not support "S256".

 - userinfo_required